fueled-io/additional_checkout_scripts/README.md

 ## How to Use

 1. Update the data layer object namespace if you don't like `fueled`.
-2. In the section with the comment `BEGIN: Add Pixel Variables here`, Assign pixel variables.
+2. In the section with the comment `BEGIN: Add Pixel Variables here`, assign pixel variables.
 This will conditionally load the corresponding scripts.